Dan Kelly (rugby union)

-Career
+Early life

 Kelly started playing rugby at under six years old for Rochdale RUFC, in Greater Manchester.
 He joined Kirkham Grammar School at 16 and was part of the Sale Sharks academy set up.
 Due to a number of other players considered more talented he was not offered a professional contract at 18 so joined Loughborough University.

+Club career

+Leicester Tigers

 On 10 April 2020 Kelly signed for Leicester Tigers, joining for the end of the delayed 2019-20 Premiership Rugby season.
 He made his debut as a substitute in a 46–30 defeat to Gloucester at Kingsholm.
-He quickly became a regular starter at inside centre, and by April 2022 was being highlighted by team mates as a defence leader as Leicester prepared for a European Rugby Champions Cup round of 16 tie with Clermont Auvergne.
+He quickly became a regular starter at inside centre, and by April 2022 was being highlighted by teammates as a defence leader as Leicester prepared for a European Rugby Champions Cup round of 16 tie with Clermont Auvergne.

+Munster

+In February 2025, he signed a two-year contract with Munster in the United Rugby Championship ahead of the following season.

+International career

+Kelly is eligible to play for both England, through birth, and Ireland, through his grandparents.

+In 2020, he played for Ireland during the 2020 Six Nations Under 20s Championship, playing all three games of the tournament and scoring a try to win the Triple Crown before the tournament was suspended due to the COVID-19 pandemic.